World Psychiatry

-World Psychiatry is a peer-reviewed medical journal covering research in the area of psychiatry.
+World Psychiatry is a medical journal covering research in the area of psychiatry.
 It is the official publication of the World Psychiatric Association.
 It is published by Wiley-Blackwell and the editor-in-chief is Mario Maj.

 Abstracting and indexing

-According to the Journal Citation Reports, the journal has a 2021 impact factor of 79.683.
-It is ranked no. 1 out of 155 journals in the category Psychiatry and no. 1 out of 3,414 journals in the Social Sciences Citation Index category.
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 73.3.
+It is ranked no. 1 out of 155 journals in the category Psychiatry and no. 1 out of 144 journals in the Social Sciences Citation Index category.

 The journal is abstracted and indexed in PubMed, Current Contents/Clinical Medicine, Current Contents/Social and Behavioral Sciences, Science Citation Index Expanded, and Embase.

 In addition to the English edition, the journal is also available in Arabic, Chinese, French, Russian, Spanish and Turkish.